 |Approved by:||Roderick J. McDavis|

-Ohio Revised Code 126.31 enables employees of the University to be reimbursed for actual and necessary travel and other expenses incurred while on official business inside or outside the State of Ohio if authorized by the University.
-This Policy outlines the procedures and authority for expenditures and reimbursement for official travel of University employees and students.
+Section 126.31 of the Revised Code enables employees of the university to be reimbursed for actual and necessary travel and other expenses incurred while on official business inside or outside the state of Ohio if authorized by the university.
+This policy outlines the procedures and authority for expenditures and reimbursement for official travel of university employees and students.

-- Call the p-card Office (3-1960) at least 3 business days prior to travel if adjustments are needed.
+Call the p-card office (3-1960) at least three business days prior to travel if adjustments are needed.

 Travel advances are funds issued to the traveler, prior to departure, to cover expenses.
 To request an advance:

-- Submit form to the P-Card Office at least 10 business days prior to travel.
+Submit form to the p-card office at least ten business days prior to travel.

 The traveler's p-card is the preferred method for pre-travel payments and reservations.
-However the department secretary or department head's card may also be used, but for the travel arrangements listed below only.
-A p-card is required for the purchase of airline tickets for University employees.
+However the department secretary or department head's card may also be used, but for the travel arrangements listed in parts (D)(1) to (D)(3) of this policy, only.
+A p-card is required for the purchase of airline tickets for university employees.

-Use of the p-card is required for the purchase of airline tickets for University employees.
+Purchase: Use of the p-card is required for the purchase of airline tickets for university employees.
 University employees will not be reimbursed for the purchase of airline tickets.
 Advance purchase is strongly encouraged.
-If a flight reservation is changed or canceled and results in an additional fee, a reason must be provided in the p-card Notes screen.
+If a flight reservation is changed or canceled and results in an additional fee, a reason must be provided in the p-card notes screen.
 If the purchase is on-line, print and save confirmation showing origin, destination, price paid, and method of payment.

-If flight time approximates five or more consecutive hours from the United States port to the overseas port, a "less-than-first class" (e.g. business class) ticket may be purchased.
+For international travel: If flight time approximates five or more consecutive hours from the United States port to the overseas port, a "less-than-first class" (e.g., business class) ticket may be purchased.

 The department head or department secretary's card may be used to hold the reservation, but may not be used for final payment.
 If hotel policy requires pre-payment of the first night's room charge, the department head or secretary's card may be charged for the first night only.
-See section IX (Lodging) for further information prior to making reservations.
+See part (I) of this policy ("Lodging") for further information prior to making reservations.